iitis/DatagenCopulaBased.jl/README.md

 is such as for a corresponding bivariate copula.

-For each Archimedean copula the parameter `θ` can be determined by the expected Person `ρ` correlation coefficient for data or a vector of expected correlation coefficients `[ρ₁, ..., ρₙ₋₁]` if data are generated from a series of subcopulas with parameters `[ϴ₁, ..., ϴₙ₋₁]`.
+For each Archimedean copula the parameter `θ` can be determined by the expected Person `ρ` correlation coefficient for data or a vector of expected Pearson correlation coefficients `[ρ₁, ..., ρₙ₋₁]` if data are generated from a series of bivariate subcopulas with parameters `[ϴ₁, ..., ϴₙ₋₁]`.

 For Clayton, Gumbel and Ali-Mikhail-Haq family, reversed copula is also possible.
 The reversed copula is introduced by the transformation `uᵢ → 1-uᵢ`